-A fairway woods is a club with a short shaft and a bigger clubhead than an iron with a blade head and allows for coverage of large distances.
-Hybrids, on the other hand, are modern golf clubs that are composed of iron, wood, or resin and are meant to act as an intermediary between woods and iron.
+A fairway wood is a club with a short shaft and a bigger clubhead than an iron with a blade head and allows for coverage of large distances.
+Hybrids, on the other hand, are modern golf clubs that are composed of iron, wood, or resin and are meant to act as an intermediary between wood and iron.

 When I started playing golf, I began with a very sparse kit, partly because of my apprehension about investing in a sport I might not play later.

 Spoiler alert, I did play a lot, and over time learned the differences between the different materials and kinds of clubs available at a golfer’s disposal and also figured out which clubs suited my play style the best.

 I am a mid-handicap player at my best in my club, and reaching even this level as a casual golfer required understanding my playstyle deeply and also going through a few fittings with club experts before setting my skills to the test.

 What Are The Purposes Of Woods And Hybrids?

 You might have heard that hybrids are the beginners’ club (see the best hybrid iron sets here), and in many ways, that actually is true.
 A hybrid, in mine and also the collective experience of several golfers, is easier to hit and get good lofts with consistency.